savageblackout/beyhive_app/README.md

 Check out some user stories on our [Trello](https://trello.com/b/XgUTcJ9L/beyhive-app)!

 #Design
-Login
+Login:
+New users will sign up with their first and last names, an email address, and a password!

 ![login page for The BeyHive app](https://i.imgur.com/3iZoDWV.png)

-or sign up
+Sign up:
+Returning visitors will use their email address and password to login.

 ![sign up page for The BeyHive app](https://i.imgur.com/rh0EY46.png)

+Once you are logged in, scroll through the posts:
-Browse posts by video, image, text, or all
+Browse posts by 'video', 'image', 'text', or 'all'....

 ![screenshot of the index page of The BeyHive](https://i.imgur.com/0pAOfW9.png)

-Create a new post of your choice
+Create a new post of your choice: comment, or even post something yourself!

 ![screenshot of the create a post page for The BeyHive](https://i.imgur.com/IYXlnuk.png)